 Often a young person enrolling in the program comes with little or no documented educational history due to an extended absence or sporadic attendance at the previous school.
 It can be difficult to ascertain their current educational ability and needs.
 To ensure that a young person is getting appropriate learning material we undertake a literacy and numeracy assessment of their current ability.
-This is initially completed using online PAT testing in maths & Reading which identifies strengths and areas to develop across the strands of the curriculum.
-PROBE reading may also be used.

-A secondary assessment tool is used called Key Skills Builder (BKSB).
+This is initially completed using an assessment tool called Key Skills Builder (BKSB).